awaiyuki/HarmonAIze-front/README.md

 The frontend part of the project for 2024-1 Capstone Design 2

-HarmonAIze generates accompaniment that matches the user's uploaded music.
+HarmonAIze generates accompaniment that fits your uploaded music.

 ## Setup Environment Variables